boost-ext/di/doc/tutorial.md

 }
 ```

 So, what happened here?
-We just took the responsibility of creation `model` out from the `controller`.
+We just took the responsibility of creating `model` out from the `controller`.
 In other words,
 we have split the creation logic and the business logic.

 That's basically everything you have to remember in order to create applications using DI.